top of page

 In 2019, he brought Master Bing to Northwest Arkansas for the first time for Qigong and Taiji seminars

-Jason is also a practitioner of Wing Chun Kung Fu (Ip Family/Samuel Kwok lineage) and an thirteen year
+Jason is also a practitioner of Wing Chun Kung Fu (Ip Family/Samuel Kwok lineage) and a fourteen year

 student and disciple of Sifu Bryan Talbot of West Coast Wing Chun in Long Beach, CA (www.WestCoastWingChun.com).